alv2017/Blog/BlogPosts/Communication_Over_HTTPS.md

 HTTPS website ensures the following security layers:

-1. **Encryption**: the plain text is converted to ciphertext and back.
+1. **Encryption**: the plain text conversion to ciphertext and back.

-2. **Authentication**: verifies that a person or thing is who they say they are.
+2. **Authentication**: verification that a person or thing is who they say they are.

 3. **Data Integrity**: data can not be modified or corrupted during the transfer.